itzikgb/GitLab-Workshop/content/5_Overview/ci.md

 - **Lead time:** Early feedback and build/test automation help decrease the time it takes to go from code committed to code successfully running in production.

-- **Deployment frequency""** Automated build and test is a pre-requisite to automated deploy.
+- **Deployment frequency:** Automated build and test is a pre-requisite to automated deploy.

 - **Time to restore service:** Automated pipelines enable fixes to be deployed to production faster reducing Mean Time to Resolution (MTTR)